trumans/treehouse-react-app-course-manager/README.md

 ## CourseDetail
 /courses/:id

+* If the course id in the URL is not a valid course id the app redirects to the Not Found page.
 * Displays the course title, description, time and materials
 * Buttons to edit and delete the course are displayed if the current user created the course.
 * The Return to List button redirects to the courses pages.